logo

 (4)

-WIP (Work In Progress) limits in Kanban are a core acceleration principle.
-The system won’t let a developer take on 5 new issues until previous ones are closed.
+WIP (Work In Progress) limits in Kanban are the core acceleration principle.
+The system won’t let a developer take 5 new tasks until previous ones are closed.
 This motivates the team to truly finish work—not just stay “busy.”
-Result: Faster issue completion and more predictable stage delivery timelines.
+Result: Faster task completion and predictable phase delivery dates.

 Improved team collaboration.